Oil and gas safety fears from managers

 'Clear belief'

-It comes the week after the Health and Safety Executive (HSE) said there were two many oil and gas leaks, and called for companies to take action.
+It comes the week after the Health and Safety Executive (HSE) said there were too many oil and gas leaks, and called for companies to take action.

 The regulator said some had come "perilously close to disaster" and that more needed to be done to tackle them.